deis/workflow/docs/src/installing-deis/quickstart.md

 ## Choose a Provider

-Choose one of the following providers and deploy a new cluster:
+Choose one of the following providers and deploy a new kubernetes cluster:

 - [Amazon AWS](http://kubernetes.io/v1.1/docs/getting-started-guides/aws.html)
 - [Bare Metal](bare-metal.md)